 Normal risks on the road increase in the dark, and while most drivers are used to driving at night, we often don’t take into consideration the dangers involved.
 Basic steps like properly maintaining your headlights and vehicle, cleaning and properly adjusting your mirrors, and exercising proper caution are crucial.
 Less-known steps can be just as important.
 Take eye problems seriously.
 Don’t be a hero; if you’re drowsy, pull over and take a break from driving.
 Impaired and distracted driving is arguably the most important factor in traffic fatalities and injuries.
 Put the phone down.
 Don’t drink or smoke while driving.
 Alcohol is obvious, but smoke can impair vision, especially at night.

 For road workers and construction companies, having the proper road safety equipment and PPE for workers can make all the difference.
-Protecting your work zone with crash attenuators are not only often required by law but can save lives from errant driving and reckless roadway behavior.
+Protecting your work zone with crash attenuators is not only often required by law but can save lives from errant driving and reckless roadway behavior.
 Because of the unpredictable nature of work sites on the roads, this is not the time to cut corners or costs.
 Invest in quality and effective equipment.

 As summer nears, more motorcyclists will appear on the road.
 May is National Motorcycle Awareness Month, however, drivers should always have an eye open for these users on the road.
 Motorcyclists are roughly 3% of registered vehicles on the road, but in 2017, they accounted for 14% of roadway deaths.
-If you’re a rider, wear a helmet, take a motorcycle safety course, and assume you are invisible and drive more defensively.
+If you’re a rider, wear a helmet, take a motorcycle safety course, assume you are invisible, and drive more defensively.
 It is a two-way street to keep motorcyclists safe on the roads.

 At Interwest Safety, we’ve made it our mission to keep the roads safe for all.
 Founded in 1977, Interwest Safety Supply proudly serves a variety of customers, both public and private.
 From highway construction companies to government entities and private industries, our customers can rent and buy a variety of roadway safety products.
 As we like to say, “everything for the roadway except the road.”
 Contact our experts today to see how we can make the roads in your community safer.